Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

-MobileNet-V3 Small was trained and validated based on the GraspData.
-The classification results were presented in Table \ref{tab:mobilenet-result}.
-Class 0, 1, and 2 represent the presence of strawberries, the without strawberry, and the unripe strawberry in the end-effector, respectively.
-From the Table \ref{tab:mobilenet-result}, it can be observed that the precision, recall, and F1-score for all classes are all 1.00, indicating that the model achieves optimal classification performance for each category and closely matches the ground-truth labels.
-The classification results for all categories were 1, mainly because the distinguishing features between missed grasps and incorrect grasps are relatively prominent.
-Overall, the classification results were excellent.
 To observe the classification results of MobileNet-V3 Small, the classification outputs of some images were visualized in Fig. \ref{fig:visulizationmobilenet}.
 The upper-left corner of each image was annotated with the predicted class and the corresponding probability.
 From Fig. \ref{fig:visulizationmobilenet}, it can be concluded that MobileNet-V3 Small achieved good classification performance.

 Based on the classification results of MobileNet-V3 Small, different responses were triggered on the robotic arm.
 When the classification result was 0, the robotic arm continued to execute the subsequent operations.
-When the classification result was 1 or 2, the end-effector performed secondary inflation to prevent damage to the strawberry, then skipped the snap-off and placing stages and directly moved the end-effector downward to a position below the strawberry, thereby ending the current picking cycle.
+When two consecutive frames were identically classified as either 1 or 2, the end-effector performed secondary inflation to prevent damage to the strawberry, then skipped the snap-off and placing stages and directly moved the end-effector downward to a position below the strawberry, thereby ending the current picking cycle.